Information for Dr. Flohr’s pediatric patients:

 Once you have been referred by your healthcare provider they will receive a confirmation that the referral was received and our office will contact you directly to book an appointment.
 Please note that the wait list is based on the time the referral was received and patients will be seen in this order.

-If your child was referred for a developmental, behavioral or mental health concern, please fill out any forms that are sent to you in advance and bring any previous reports or assessments to your appointment.
+Please fill out any forms that are sent to you in advance and bring any relevant previous reports or assessments to your appointment.

 Documents may also be sent by email to upstreampediatrics@gmail.com if you are comfortable sharing them electronically.
 You may use password protection for such documents.
 Please note this email is intended for document sharing only, any other requests will not be answered.
 If you have any further questions or concerns, please call the office directly during opening hours.